 Learn the lingo of the market by discovering a few important fundamental relationships that often come up in share market analysis and which, as an investor, are important for you to understand.

-The eighth module of your course provides a discussion of historical and future profits of a company, as well as considerations when targeting high earnings growth companies.
+The ninth module of your course provides a discussion of historical and future profits of a company, as well as considerations when targeting high earnings growth companies.

-In the ninth module of the PDSnet Online Investment Course, you will learn how to anticipate and identify those shares which will appreciate in value, using past growth figures in your analysis.
+In the tenth module of the PDSnet Online Investment Course, you will learn how to anticipate and identify those shares which will appreciate in value, using past growth figures in your analysis.

 Dividends are a large part of equity investment.
 Here, you will learn what a dividend is and get an explanation of the process and terminology related to dividends and also a brief look at the taxation involved.